Conservation and Ecological problems require diverse solutions, not just from a biological perspective but also from an engineering lens.

 After graduation, I worked as an Engine Calibration Engineer with a focus on reducing two-wheeler engine emissions and improving fuel-efficiency.
 My work was challenging as well as fun.
 I stumbled upon a career as an Ecologist and a Conservation Biologist, after working for 7 full years in different engineering organizations.
 I think you must have gotten the hint that it wasn’t planned.
 While working as an engineer, I got multiple opportunities to hone my technical and professional skills which eventually proved to be very useful in my later role as a researcher.
 I was mostly living in Bengaluru then and hence like every other Bangalorean, I was frequently traveling to the neighborhood of the city.
 These moments were perhaps the second time I felt closer to nature, and this time I started thinking seriously about options to remain in close contact with nature for more than just a couple of weekends.

-I did a certification course in Engineering Management from IISC, Bengaluru where I learned about different career options in this domain.
+I did a certification course in Environmental Management from IISC, Bengaluru where I learned about different career options in this domain.
 With every interaction and meeting with professionals from different educational backgrounds who were contributing to conservation science with their own set of skills and expertise, I was amazed to discover how interdisciplinary this field was.
 I couldn’t hold myself back and started writing to various scientists with the hope of finding an internship.
 I was lucky to find a short-term job as a Research Consultant at TERI in New Delhi.
 Here is when I first got introduced to the concept of academic research and eventually published my first paper here.
 Though I had to return to my engineering career for some time, my heart craved to go back to ecological sciences.
 After working for some more time, I again wrote to a couple of scientists and then never looked back!

 During this entire journey, what influenced me most was my interaction with professionals and scientists who were engaged in contributing to conservation work.
 I had a fulfilling career in engineering, still, in some corner of my heart, I felt I can use my engineering skills, for greater benefits to our planet and society.
 I give full credit to my inner urge to learn about nature and desire to look for sustainable solutions to coexist with nature, for driving me on this path.